F-Ruxton/wtw/README.md

   - [ ] Section padding
   - [ ] Responsive (have multiple image sizes)
   - [ ] Slider arrows
+  - [ ] Turn off back end and see what breaks

 - [ ] Content
   - [ ] Switch to gsuite